chaoss/website/prototype/metrics-value-rc.md

 ## Value
 Value Repository: https://github.com/chaoss/wg-value

-There is no release for value this cycle.
+### There is no release for value this cycle
 To join the conversation and help define value metrics please visit the [Value Working Group Repository](https://github.com/chaoss/wg-value).